EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Speciation analysis by highly sensitive inductively coupled plasma mass spectrometry (ICP-MS) requires the separation of species by a preferentially on-line coupled separation module such as HPLC.
-Unfortunately, such separation procedure is often time consuming, prolonging the analysis time from a few seconds to minutes.
+Unfortunately, such separation procedure is often time-consuming, prolonging the analysis time from a few seconds to minutes.
 Obtaining high accuracy from such analysis is hampered by matrix effects induced by the complex sample and the used mobile phase and signal drift during the analysis time.
-While signal drift in ICP-MS is often compensated by internal standardization, its use for hyphenated HPLC-ICP-MS is hampered by interaction of the internal standard with the separation column or mobile phase.
+While signal drift in ICP-MS is often compensated by internal standardisation, its use for hyphenated HPLC-ICP-MS is hampered by interaction of the internal standard with the separation column or mobile phase.
 Matrix effects can be corrected by the method of standard addition, however in the presence of drift, results may be biased.
 When using ICP-MS as detection system under such conditions, the preferred method for quantification is isotope dilution (ID-MS).
 Unfortunately, in many cases IDMS calibration is either not applicable (e.g. for monoisotopic elements such as arsenic) or not feasible (e.g. limited by the cost and availability of isotopically enriched species).

 The new study:

-Figure: manifold for on-column internal standardization
+Figure: manifold for on-column internal standardisation

 • An automatic six-port valve is placed just before the analytical column